 Minced beef, pork or lamb form the basis of many delicious dishes.
-I buy minced meat from my local butchers (Golsby Butchers in Eynsham and Michael Cain in Cumnor), whom I trust and know that what I ask for will be what I purchase.
+I buy minced meat from my local butchers (Golsby Butchers in Eynsham), whom I trust and know that what I ask for will be what I purchase.
 More than often they mince the meat in front of me, and depending on my recipe, I can choose whether it is coarsely, medium or finely minced.
 The more recently the meat has been minced, the easier it is to cook with and the safer it is from a food safety point of view.

 One of the reasons I like cooking with mince is because the recipes are easy to double (or triple) up on; they freeze well and thus provide a delicious home made meal I can freeze and whip out for dinner when time is scarce.